Pablo-source/RPYSOC_2025_Using_APIs_in_R/README.md

 <img width="657" height="651" alt="Valencia viveros climate stripes graph" src="https://github.com/user-attachments/assets/02d43d72-cdfe-40ce-889b-e5cff246190e" />

+- See R Script: **04 AEMET weather data API.R** for details on how I created the above Climate strips chart for Valencia city.

 ## httr2 package and reference manual

 Using **{httr2}** and {rsdmx} R packages to make a request to the API, interpret the response building multiple function calls, {httr2} package is the successor to {httr}.